xcat2/xcat-core/docs/source/advanced/restapi/restapi_setup/restapi_setup.rst

 User needs a username and password to access the REST API.
 When the REST API request is passed to xcatd, the username and password will be verified based on the :doc:`xCAT passwd Table </guides/admin-guides/references/man5/passwd.5>`, and then xcatd will look in the :doc:`xCAT policy Table </guides/admin-guides/references/man5/policy.5>` to see if the user is allowed to perform the requested operation.

 The account with key of **xcat** will be used for the REST API authentication.
-The username and password should be passed in as the attirbutes of URL:
+The username and password should be passed in as the attributes of URL:

 :userName: Pass the username of the account
 :userPW: Pass the password of the account (xCAT 2.10)